mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

 **Abstracting the behavior in abstract types (or interfaces) and implementing it for concrete kinds**, letting client function stay generic and reusable, is a typical pattern in any modern high-level programming language.
 This pattern **is called _polymorphism_**.

-The method `validate` returns the validated data in case all the.
+The method `validate` returns the validated data in case all the validation processes passed.
 Since we don't want to manage the case the data is not valid through exceptions (see [Functional Error Handling in Kotlin, Part 1: Absent values, Nullables, Options](https://blog.rockthejvm.com/functional-error-handling-in-kotlin/#2-why-exception-handling-is-not-functional) for further details), we'll introduce the `Either` type from the Arrow Kt library (if you need an insight on how to use it, please refer to [Functional Error Handling in Kotlin, Part 2: Result and Either](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-2/)):

 ```kotlin
 interface ValidationError